Dog Groomer Burnout

 Good equipment is a must.
-Being 5’11 I’m constantly towering and bending over tables, but I have recently invested in the Groom Professional Everest Table, and I have no idea how I ever lived without one.
+Being 5’11 I’m constantly towering and bending over tables, but I have recently invested in the, and I have no idea how I ever lived without one.
 It has saved my back and I wish I got it 11 years ago when I started out.
 Good dryers, blasters, tables and many other products are those that not only ensure an efficient salon but also your body will thank you.

 Set your Rules And Stick To Them

 My last top tip for running a busy and successful salon is to make your rules and stick to them.
 I’m talking cancellation fees, late fees, terms and conditions, matting policies, shave off disclaimers and so on.
 Cover yourself so that your clients stick to your rules and know the way you want to run your business.
 This will attract the right type of clients rather than the ones that walk all over you.
 It is professional and means you have lots to fall back on should you get complaints or someone challenging you about a certain thing such as they don’t want Fluffy shaved off but have not combed said Fluffy in 14 weeks.

 My last top tip is that you have got this!
 Running a business is hard work but it’s the best feeling in the world at the same time.
 You will have days you feel like giving up and days you feel on top of the world.
 Roll with it and remember that you created your business, and you can make it whatever you want.